 Ing.
 Cristoforo Baldoni

-Topics
+Topics Covered:

-1. Digital Control-System Block Diagrams
+1. Digital Control-System Block Diagrams.

-2. Linear difference equations, Z-Transform, Inverse Z-Transform and Discrete Transfer Function.
+2. Linear Difference Equations, Z-Transform, Inverse Z-Transform and Discrete Transfer Function.

-6. Methods for designing Digital Controllers, Stability.
+6. Methods for designing Digital Controllers and Ensuring Stability.

 8. Transfer Function Identification and PID Tuning using the Ziegler–Nichols Method.